meganz/MEGAcmd/UserGuide.md

  --disabled-at-startup Disables the mount on startup, meaning the mount will not be active on restart.
  --enabled-at-startup  Enables the mount on startup, meaning the mount will be active on restart.
  --name=name           Sets the name of the mount.
- --persistent          Sets the mount as persistent, meaning it will remain across on restart.
+ --persistent          Sets the mount as persistent, meaning it will remain across on restarts.
- --transient           Sets the mount as transient, meaning it will lost on restart.
+ --transient           Sets the mount as transient, meaning it will be lost on restart.
  --read-only           Sets the mount as read only.
  --writable            Sets the mount as writable.
 </pre>